Veni Markovski has graduated law, but before that, back in September 1990 he started

 Veni Markovski was CEO of bol.bg for nine

 years.
 The two owners sold the company successfully in 2008 to an international investment

 Society, a non-profit, of which he serves

-still as President and chairman of the Board.
+still as Chairman of the Board.
 In 1999 ISOC-Bulgaria sued the

 government over the imposed licenses for the Internet service providers, and

 later through his active work, Bulgaria accepted the most liberal

 In March 2002 Mr. Markovski was appointed as the Chairman of the Bulgarian President's